 Cross-border shipping means that your inventory will be based in Singapore and products will be sent internationally to the USA.
 If you’re doing cross-border eCommerce, shipments only happen once an order has been placed on your website.
 As speed is of the essence when it comes to cross-border eCommerce, sending your products via air freight is the best way to go.

 If you’re shipping to the USA from Singapore with Janio, your shipments will be flown out from Changi Airport (SIN) in Singapore to John F. Kennedy Airport, New York (JFK).
-Los Angeles Airport is used as Janio’s primary gateway into the USA, particularly for shipments to the US East Coast.
+John F. Kennedy Airport is used as Janio’s primary gateway into the USA, particularly for shipments to the US East Coast.

 Janio can help you to get your products to your USA consignees via direct injection – which means parcels will be consolidated in an initial shipment into the USA before being injected into the USA’s courier network.
 Janio’s eCommerce B2C air freight from Singapore to the USA usually follows these steps.

 The first mile stage in international shipping is when the shipment is either picked up from the origin address or dropped off at your shipping partner’s designated location.
 The origin address can be the merchant’s storefront, office, or warehouse.
 Depending on your arrangement with your logistics service provider, your shipment would be picked up by your shipping partner or dropped off at your partner’s designated location.

 Before your goods leave your origin address, the product has to be packaged and labelled appropriately.